albertvisser/scripts/readme.rst

 **settings.py**

-    Configuration values for the fabfile (and the tasks files) in this directory, mostly for the mercurial repo stuff.
+    Configuration values for the the tasks files in this directory, mostly for the mercurial repo stuff.

 **setup-nginx**